Mission San Jose Mortgage

 Settlement:

-another name for closing.
+Another name for closing.

 Settlement statement:

-this document is an itemized listing of all the charges related to your new loan.
+This document is an itemized listing of all the charges related to your new loan.
 You should get a copy of the settlement statement one day before the closing.
 Also called the HUD-1 statement.

 Short sale:

-if you are unable to make your mortgage payments, you can apply for a short sale, where the lender agrees to a discount on the home in order to sell it quickly, avoiding a foreclosure.
+If you are unable to make your mortgage payments, you can apply for a short sale, where the lender agrees to a discount on the home in order to sell it quickly, avoiding a foreclosure.
 Short sales involve a lot of paperwork and may impact your credit negatively.
 If you are considering a short sale, please call me for more information.

 Speculative home market:

-investors may speculate on the chance of the housing market improving and purchase low-cost homes for quick resale.
+Investors may speculate on the chance of the housing market improving and purchase low-cost homes for quick resale.
 Often considered a high-risk investment strategy.

 Sub-prime loan:

-a high-risk loan with loosened lending and underwriting terms and conditions.
+A high-risk loan with loosened lending and underwriting terms and conditions.
 Commonly considered the cause of the housing market collapse, it is almost impossible to secure a sub-prime mortgage these days, which means people with poorer credit scores are less likely to qualify for a home loan.
 Because they are associated with such high risk, sub-prime loans incurred high interest rates and fees.

 Survey:

-a review of your property to establish official boundary lines and find any easements, encroachments, rights of way, improvement locations, etc. A diagram is drawn up to indicate the shape, size and other features of your property.
+A review of your property to establish official boundary lines and find any easements, encroachments, rights of way, improvement locations, etc. A diagram is drawn up to indicate the shape, size and other features of your property.
 Surveys are conducted by licensed surveyors and are normally required by the lender in order to secure your mortgage.

 Tenancy in common:

-when one or more persons share the property title.
+When one or more persons share the property title.

 Third-party fees: